-Robert Williams, Alan Larkin, Sarah Jelly, Lisa Burton-Durham, Gemma Hope, Mark Harrop, Chris Maulkin, Lauren Guy, Gemma Garrett, Rachel Nicholl and Louise Buttery are experienced Resolution trained Collaborative lawyers.
+Robert Williams, Alan Larkin, Sarah Jelly, Lisa Burton-Durham, Gemma Hope, Mark Harrop, Chris Maulkin, Gemma Garrett, Rachel Nicholl and Louise Buttery are experienced Resolution trained Collaborative lawyers.

 What is collaborative law?

 In this video, Resolution-trained Collaborative Lawyer Lisa Burton-Durham explains more about the model and its benefits: